mihakralj/CloudGuide/docs/Azure_FaaS.md

 2. Choose **JavaScript** as a *Language* in the *HTTP trigger* pane
 3. Choose **Anonymous** as the *Authorization level* of HTTP trigger
 4. Select **Create** to create a new function
-5. Paste the code below over the existing javascript sample
+5. Paste the code below over the existing javascript example

 ```
 module.exports = (context, req) => {